 What is "EMIC"?

 The EMIC method begins by gathering detailed data on a population’s use of cultural symbols and narratives.
 This data is plotted and modelled in accordance with the latest knowledge on identity dynamics.
-An EMIC team then proceeds to develop and test strategies that counter root causes of division.
+An EMIC-trained team then proceeds to develop and test strategies that counter root causes of division.
 EMIC strategies are distributed in the form of capacity building initiatives and interventions.

 EMIC experts have worked across a wide variety of human development contexts, including: Counter Violent Extremism (CVE) in the Caribbean, Middle-East and North America; Security and Intelligence-led Policing in Serbia, Armenia, Ukraine, UK, and Rwanda; Identity-Based Conflict in Guyana, Mali, Japan, Fiji, Canada and the UK.